OSH Answers Fact Sheets

 - After a spill has been absorbed, the contaminated area should be scrubbed with a bleach/ detergent mixture at least two times.

-- For specific clean up and disposal information, read the MSDS.
+- For specific clean up and disposal information, read the SDS.
 Contact the pesticide manufacturer if you need more information.